Port of Shanghai

 The main port enterprise in Shanghai, the Shanghai International Port Group (SIPG), was established during the reconstitution of the Shanghai Port Authority.
-Companies such as the Shanghai Port Container Co. and Waigaoqiao Bonded Zone Port Co. were involved in port of Shanghai.
+Companies such as the Shanghai Port Container Co. and Waigaoqiao Bonded Zone Port Co. were involved.

 In 2010, Shanghai port overtook the Port of Singapore to become the world's busiest container port.
 Shanghai's port handled 29.05 million TEU, whereas Singapore's was a half million TEU behind.
 Shanghai handled 43.3 million TEU in 2019.

 Shanghai is one of only four port-cities in the world to be categorised as a large-port Megacity, due to its high volumes of port traffic and large urban population.

 Geography

 The Port of Shanghai faces the East China Sea to the east and Hangzhou Bay to the south.
 It includes the confluences of the Yangtze River, Huangpu River (which enters the Yangtze River) and Qiantang River.

 Administration

 The Port of Shanghai is managed by Shanghai International Port, which superseded the Shanghai Port Authority in 2003.
 Shanghai International Port Company Limited is a public listed company, of which the Shanghai Municipal Government owns 44% of the outstanding shares.